pkmohabir1/arm-emulator-USFCA/README.md

  4. # of instructions in total
  ```
 # Execute
-C driver will call both the natively assembled version of your programs and  the emulated version of each program.
+C driver will call both the natively assembled version programs and the emulated version of each program.